kamaludu/bash4llm/INSTALL-en.md

 `./groqbash --install-extras`

-If you don’t specify components, **all** files in the extras source directory are installed.
+If you do not specify components, **all** files in the extras source directory are installed.

 ### 7.2 Install specific components